• Skip to primary navigation

 3. Pastry cream is gelled

-Reason: The pastry cream was cooled for too long when the gelatin was set, and the cream now looks "stuck."
+Reason: The pastry cream was cooled for too long after the gelatin had set, and the cream now looks "stuck."

-Solution: Bring the pastry cream for 30 seconds in the microwave at 50% power, and give it a whiplash.
+Solution: Bring the pastry cream for 30 seconds in the microwave at 50% power, then give it a whiplash.

 4. Pastry cream is lumpy